 With a small touch of:

-A farmer lunchbox which provides a variety of foods from a variety of food groups is key ingredient to fuelling a successful day’s work.
+A farmer lunchbox which provides a range of foods from a variety of food groups is a key ingredient to fuelling a successful day’s work.
 A healthy lunchbox will:

 - promote health and wellbeing

 - reduce the risk of diet-related conditions, such as high cholesterol, high blood pressure and obesity; and

 - reduce the risk of chronic diseases such as type 2 diabetes, cardiovascular disease and some types of cancers.

 For more information on food variety and how to eat healthily visit Better Health Channel

 Healthy Eating Tips for the Farmer Lunch Box

 - choose healthy fats instead of saturated and trans fats

 - eat well – have a healthy breakfast, don’t skip meals & snack on healthy snacks